Hiring a Guide and Porter in Nepal

 Is it possible to hire a guide or porter, even for short treks in Nepal?

-Yes, guides and porters can be hired for short treks or long expeditions.
+Yes, guides and porters can be hired for short treks or extended expeditions.
 Many agencies offer flexible hiring options based on your needs.

 What languages do Nepali guides speak?